How to Probate a will with a house in Georgia

 The Probate Process Starts with a Death Certificate

-Whether the decedent in question died at home or in the hospital, a medical certifier will have to declare the person deceased by creating a certified death certificate.
+Administering an estate usually begins with the death certificate.
+Whether your loved one passed at home or in the hospital, a medical certifier will have to declare the person deceased by creating a certified death certificate.
 This can be the attending physician or county coroner, depending on your situation.
 The death certificate will include information like;

-Make sure to get at least 20 copies.
-Most financial accounts, tax office, insurance, etc. will require a certified copy of the death certificate of the deceased before closing.
-Most counties can make certified copies at the health department or probate office (Hint: In Georgia, we have been told if your county health department takes a long time to get certified copies, you can go to another, less busy county, to get your certified copies).
+**Hint: In Georgia, we have been told if your county health department takes too long to get certified copies, you can go to another, less busy county, to get your certified copies.

-Most funeral homes can direct the family where to go to get certified copies fast.
-They can also help with filing insurance claims pertaining to the decedent.
-Many funeral homes can also refer you to a local probate attorney to help close out the estate.
+Most funeral homes can also help with filing insurance claims pertaining to the decedent, refer you to a local probate attorney to help close out the estate and direct you to a real estate problem solver to decide how to proceed with any real property in the estate.

 Now the Georgia Probate Process begins